Los Angeles Pacific Railroad: The Los Angeles-Pacific Railroad Company

 They then created another corporation on June 4, 1898, the Los Angeles-Pacific, and folded the existing lines into this corporation.
 They followed this practice of creating new corporations for new lines, and then combining the new line and old lines into another new corporation for years.

 On December 15, 1899, Sherman and Clark started a line on Prospect Avenue in Hollywood, just north of the Colegrove line.
-Prospect Avenue, opened in 1887, would be renamed Hollywood Blvd in 1910.
+Prospect Avenue, opened in 1887, would be renamed Hollywood Boulevard in 1910.
 Though much construction was financed though bonds, various people paid a bonus to the LAP to help with construction of various Colegrove and Hollywood lines, a common practice for Sherman and Clark.

 1902 was a very active year.
 A section of private right of way, the first section of what would be called the Trolleyway, was built between Santa Monica and Venice.

 The Palms Division was built, encompassing a line from Vineyard through Ivy Station (the future Culver City) to Ocean Park.
 Called the Venice Short Line, this would become LAP’s most popular line.
 A new powerhouse in Ocean Park was built to handle the increased power requirements.
 The company purchased new cars to carry the additional traffic.

-The Santa Monica Short Line (Venice Blvd, San Vicente Blvd, Santa Monica Blvd) and the Venice Short Line (Venice Blvd, Trolley Way, Ocean) took away much of the Southern Pacific and Atchison, Topeka and Santa Fe Railway's passenger business.
+The Santa Monica Short Line (Venice Boulevard, San Vicente Boulevard, Santa Monica Boulevard) and the Venice Short Line (Venice Boulevard, Trolley Way, Ocean) took away much of the Southern Pacific and Atchison, Topeka and Santa Fe Railway's passenger business.
 After the Santa Fe received permission to abandon their line from Santa Monica to Inglewood, LAP acquired it.
 At the time, it was the only standard-gauged line that LAP owned.

 By June, 1902, the company had 102.635 miles of equivalent single track.

 In September, 1902, the Los Angeles, Hermosa Beach and Redondo Railway Company was formed to create a line down the coast.
 The Del Rey Division was built from Ivy to a new resort development named Playa Del Rey, whose many investors included Sherman and Clark.
 Opened on December 7, 1903, it was followed by a line from Playa Del Rey to Redondo Beach, which was inaugurated in late summer, 1904.
 The Redondo line passed by Hermosa Beach, where Sherman and Clark also had major investments.